 This Honey Garlic Chicken is a popular favorite with my long-time readers.
 Whole chicken legs are marinated, then roasted, then slathered with a delectable aromatic sauce.
-The result is a tender and flavorful entree.
+The result is a tender, amazing, and flavorful entree.
 Golden, crispy-skinned chicken with a sweet-and-savory honey sauce – what could be better?
 This recipe is easy enough for a weeknight, yet special enough for a holiday.

 This Honey Garlic Chicken recipe developed as I was imagining economical entrees for a Passover Seder meal.
 This chicken recipe has become a mainstay main dish in my home for a multitude of special occasions – Rosh Hashanah, Hanukkah, Shabbat, or any family gathering.